-There are four different kinds of matters which are decided by the Board.
+There are five different kinds of matters which are decided by the Board.
 They include:

-A. Requests for variances, which allow development which does not strictly comply with one or more requirements of the UDO;

-- B. Applications for special use permits, which may allow developments which do not automatically fit into a particular zoning district; including modifications of existing permits; - C. Applications for approval of "major" subdivisions, that is, those with particular impact, as designated in the UDO; and - D. Appeals of most decisions by staff of Boone's Planning and Inspections Department (the "Department").
-The Board does not have the authority to hear appeals of decisions regarding building permits or appeals from condemnation orders issued by the Town's building inspectors because the appeals of those types of matters are subject to different review processes under North Carolina State law.
+- A. Requests for variances, which allow development which does not strictly comply with one or more requirements of the UDO; - B. Applications for special use permits, which may allow developments which do not automatically fit into a particular zoning district; including modifications of existing permits; - C. Applications for approval of "major" subdivisions, that is, those with particular impact, as designated in the UDO; and - D. Appeals of certain decisions ("Administrative decisions") made by Boone's Planning and Inspections Department.
+The Board does not have the authority to hear appeals of decisions regarding building permits or certain other orders issued by the Town's building inspectors because such appeals are subject to different review processes under state law. - E. Appeals from decisions on applications for Certificates of Appropriateness issued by the Town's Historic Preservation Commission under Article 8 of the UDO.